-Source: Adapted from World Population Prospects 2022, UNDESA Population Division by the second half of the 2050s.
+Source: Adapted from World Population Prospects 2022, UNDESA Population Division lation Division ed on this map do not imply official the second half of the 2050s.
 Women currently perform 76.2 per cent of unpaid care, 3.2 times more than men.
 Investing in gender-responsive care systems is a foundation for gender equality, the well-being of children and older persons, and the promotion of more demographically resilient societies.